JavierRosales/Pands-Project/README.md

 Sir Ronald Fisher was a British Statistician who pioneered the application of statistical procedures to the design of scientific experiments.
 By many, he was thought to be the greatest statistician of the last century who made profound contributions to both theoretical and applied statistics, and population genetics.
 He was born in London and studied mathematics at Cambridge University and graduated with a B.A. in astronomy.
 He continued to work at Cambridge after he graduated where he focused on astronomy and physics,the theory of errors.
 He taught maths and physics in Cambridge while he focused his research on statistics and genetics until 1919.

 In 1919 he did statistical work associated with plant breeding experiments and his methods were published and remained in print for more than 50 years.
 The experiments that he conducted led to theories about gene dominance and fitness.
-He analyzed crop data and experiments since the late 1800's and developed the analysis of variance. (https://www.statisticssolutions.com/manova-analysis-anova/) In 1921 He published *Studies in Crop Variation*, which was his first application of analysis of variance.(ANOVA)
+He analyzed crop data and experiments since the late 1800's and developed the analysis of variance.
+In 1921 He published *Studies in Crop Variation*, which was his first application of analysis of variance.(Encyclopedia Britannica, 2019)

 In 1933 he became head of Eugenics( beliefs and practices that aim to improve the genetic quality of human population by excluding certain groups judged to be inferior and promoting certain groups judged to be superior) at University College London.
 While here he published *The Design of Experiments* in 1935, which he outlined *The Lady Tasting Tea* which is now a famous design of a statistical randomized experiment.